 2. Extreme climate conditions resilience

 Extreme climate conditions have become a reality around the world from wildfires and droughts to flooding and tsunamis and will become a critical driver for smart building innovation in 2019.
-Protecting commercial and industrial buildings will become a significant area for growth as more building owners take calculated measures in design and construction of their buildings to mitigate environmental damage.
+Protecting commercial and industrial buildings will become a significant area for growth as more building owners take calculated measures in the design and construction of their buildings to mitigate environmental damage.

 3. Smart energy systems on the rise